tadessetdk/routn/README.md

 ####manual navigation
 	- use routn.navigateTo(url, data) to go to a route
-	- the data will be passed to the route handlers
+	- the data will be passed to the route handlers in the pipeline

 ```javascript
 	routn.navigateTo('/todos', todos);